lizelive/The_French_Revolution_A_History/02_the_constitution/05_parliament_first/10_ption_national_pique.md

 # Pétion-National-Pique.

-And yet, how, on dark bottomless Cataracts there plays the foolishest
-      fantastic-coloured spray and shadow; hiding the Abyss under vapoury rainbows!
+And yet, how, on dark bottomless Cataracts there plays the foolishest fantastic-coloured spray and shadow; hiding the Abyss under vapoury rainbows!
 Alongside of this discussion as to Austrian-Prussian War, there goes on no less but more vehemently a discussion, Whether the Forty or Two-and-forty Swiss of Château-Vieux shall be liberated from the Brest Gallies?
 And then, Whether, being liberated, they shall have a public Festival, or only private ones?

 Théroigne, as we saw, spoke; and Collot took up the tale.
-Has not
-      Bouillé’s final display of himself, in that final Night of Spurs, stamped your so-called “Revolt of Nanci” into a “Massacre of Nanci,” for all Patriot judgments?
+Has not Bouillé’s final display of himself, in that final Night of Spurs, stamped your so-called “Revolt of Nanci” into a “Massacre of Nanci,” for all Patriot judgments?
 Hateful is that massacre; hateful the Lafayette-Feuillant “public thanks” given for it!
 For indeed, Jacobin Patriotism and dispersed Feuillantism are now at death-grips; and do fight with all weapons, even with scenic shows.
 The walls of Paris, accordingly, are covered with Placard and Counter-Placard, on the subject of Forty Swiss blockheads.
 Journal responds to Journal; Player Collot to Poetaster Roucher; Joseph Chénier the Jacobin, squire of Théroigne, to his Brother Andre the Feuillant; Mayor Pétion to Dupont de Nemours: and for the space of two months, there is nowhere peace for the thought of man,—till this thing be settled.

 *Gloria in excelsis!* The Forty Swiss are at last got “amnestied.”
 Rejoice ye Forty: doff your greasy wool Bonnets, which shall become Caps of Liberty.
 The Brest Daughter-Society welcomes you from on board, with kisses on each cheek: your iron Handcuffs are disputed as Relics of Saints; the Brest Society indeed can have one portion, which it will beat into Pikes, a sort of Sacred Pikes; but the other portion must belong to Paris, and be suspended from the dome there, along with the Flags of the Three Free Peoples!
 Such a goose is man; and cackles over plush-velvet Grand Monarques and woollen Galley-slaves; over everything and over nothing,—and will cackle with his whole soul merely if others cackle!

 On the ninth morning of April, these Forty Swiss blockheads arrive.
-From
-      Versailles; with *vivats* heaven-high; with the affluence of men and women.
+From Versailles; with *vivats* heaven-high; with the affluence of men and women.
 To the Townhall we conduct them; nay to the Legislative itself, though not without difficulty.
 They are harangued, bedinnered, begifted,—the very Court, *not* for conscience” sake, contributing something; and their Public Festival shall be next Sunday.
 Next Sunday accordingly it is.[^464] They are mounted into a “triumphal Car resembling a ship;” are carted over Paris, with the clang of cymbals and drums, all mortals assisting applausive; carted to the Champ-de-Mars and Fatherland’s Altar; and finally carted, for Time always brings deliverance,—into invisibility for evermore.

-Whereupon dispersed Feuillantism, or that Party which loves Liberty yet
-      not more than Monarchy, will likewise have its Festival: Festival of Simonneau, unfortunate Mayor of Etampes, who died for the Law; most surely for the Law, though Jacobinism disputes; being trampled down with his Red Flag in the riot about grains.
+Whereupon dispersed Feuillantism, or that Party which loves Liberty yet not more than Monarchy, will likewise have its Festival: Festival of Simonneau, unfortunate Mayor of Etampes, who died for the Law; most surely for the Law, though Jacobinism disputes; being trampled down with his Red Flag in the riot about grains.
 At which Festival the Public again assists, *un*applausive: not we.

-On the whole, Festivals are not wanting; beautiful rainbow-spray when all
-      is now rushing treble-quick towards its Niagara Fall.
+On the whole, Festivals are not wanting; beautiful rainbow-spray when all is now rushing treble-quick towards its Niagara Fall.
 National repasts there are; countenanced by Mayor Pétion; Saint-Antoine, and the Strong Ones of the Halles defiling through Jacobin Club, ‘their felicity,’ according to Santerre, ‘not perfect otherwise;’ singing many-voiced their *ça-ira*, dancing their *ronde patriotique*.
 Among whom one is glad to discern Saint-Huruge, expressly “in white hat,” the Saint-Christopher of the Carmagnole.
 Nay a certain *Tambour* or National Drummer, having just been presented with a little daughter, determines to have the new Frenchwoman christened on Fatherland’s Altar then and there.
-Repast once over, he accordingly has her christened;
-      Fauchet the Te-Deum Bishop acting in chief, Thuriot and honourable persons standing gossips: by the name, Pétion-National-Pique![^465] Does this remarkable Citizeness, now past the meridian of life, still walk the Earth?
+Repast once over, he accordingly has her christened; Fauchet the Te-Deum Bishop acting in chief, Thuriot and honourable persons standing gossips: by the name, Pétion-National-Pique![^465] Does this remarkable Citizeness, now past the meridian of life, still walk the Earth?
 Or did she die perhaps of teething?
 Universal History is not indifferent.

----

-## Footnotes

 [^464]: Newspapers of February, March, April, 1792; Iambe d’André Chénier sur la
 [^465]: Patriote-Français (Brissot’s Newspaper), in Hist.
 Parl. xiii.
 451.